saturncloud/examples/README.md

 ## Dask cluster

-If your quickstart needs a Dask cluster, make sure you both specify the number of workers in the `saturn.json` file and also within the notebooks themselves to correctly use wait for workers.
-If you have to change the number of workers in the quickstart make sure you change it in both places.
+If your example needs a Dask cluster, make sure you specify both the number of workers in the `saturn.json` file and also within the notebooks themselves to correctly use wait for workers.
+If you have to change the number of workers in the example make sure you change it in both places.

 Example chunk in a notebook, where n_workers is the same value as the `saturn.json` one: